sepsis-omics/tutorials/docs/modules/cmdline_assembly/index.md

 This section involves several steps:

 1. Use the multifasta canu-circlator output of trimmed assembly contigs.
-2. Map all the Illumina reads against these pacbio assembled contigs.
+2. Map all the Illumina reads against these Pacbio assembled contigs.
 3. Extract any reads that *didn't* map and assemble them together: this could be a plasmid, or part of a plasmid.
 5. Look for overhang: if found, trim.
 If not, continue:
 6. Search Genbank for any matching proteins: a replication protein found.